undecaf/storage-composer/README.md

 # StorageComposer

 ## Purpose
-A shell script for creating and managing disk storage under Ubuntu, from simple (single partition) to complex (multiple drives/partitions, various file systems, encryption, RAID and SSD caching in almost any combination).
+- Creates and manages disk storage under Ubuntu, from simple (single partition) to complex (multiple drives/partitions, various file systems, encryption, RAID and SSD caching in almost any combination).

-The script can also install a minimal Ubuntu system and make the storage bootable.
+- Installs a (minimal) Ubuntu onto the storage and makes it bootable.

 This project started as a simple helper script for setting up encrypted storage for several PCs.
-I can't remember how it got out of control...
+Somehow it got out of control...

 ## :warning: WARNING WARNING WARNING :warning:
-Please use this script only if your are familiar with a Linux shell, disk partitioning, file systems and with the terms and concepts mentioned in this document.
+Please use this tool only if your are familiar with a Linux shell, disk partitioning, file systems and with the terms and concepts mentioned in this document.

-StorageComposer might do things not intended by you, or it might even malfunction in a way that corrupts your data, therefore:
+StorageComposer might do things not intended by you that way, or it might even malfunction badly and corrupt your data, therefore:

-##### :warning: Please backup your data before you start using StorageComposer.
+##### :warning: Please backup your data before you start using this tool.
 ##### :warning: Test thoroughly before you trust your storage.

 ## Proceed at your own risk